NVIDIA-Merlin/models/.github/ISSUE_TEMPLATE/--new-model-addition.md

 ---
 name: "\U0001F31F New model addition"
-about: Submit a proposal/request to implement a new Transformer-based model
+about: Submit a proposal/request to implement a new model
 title: ''
 labels: New model
 assignees: ''